GO-29

 Prologue

-This document is not an exhaustive reference manual; rather, it's a terse outline of the calculator's function and programming keys.
-I have structured this information so that prerequisite material generally comes first, thus, you are encouraged to read the topics sequentially.
+This document — also available as a PDF download GO-29 Help — is not an exhaustive reference manual; rather, it's a terse outline of the calculator's operation, and function and programming keys.
+The information is structured so that prerequisite material generally comes first, thus, you are encouraged to read the topics sequentially.

-In this document normal calculator keys are shown in bold, such as +, or CHS, or 4, or Σ+.
+In this document normal calculator keys are shown in bold, such as +, or x, or 4, or g.
 Most keys can perform two other functions, however, one labeled in blue and and one labeled in gold.
 To execute one of these functions you first touch the corresponding colored prefix key, either r or t, followed by the desired function key.

 So to compute the sine of a number you'd touch two keys, the f prefix key followed by the 4 key.
 However, this document will simply show the key as sin: the font color implies which prefix character is used.
 Similarly, touching the two keys g and 4 executes the inverse sine function sin-1.
 The only exception to this convention is when discussing programming and keycodes.

-(As you'll learn later there are two variants of RUN mode, for three actual calculator modes.)
+(As described later there are two variants of RUN mode, for three actual calculator modes.)

 To get the feel of your new calculator, try a few simple calculations.
 First, perform these operations: